The Growth Rate of Gijswijt's Sequence: Introduction

 \section{Introduction}

-Van de Bult et al.\ \cite[2]{MR2268453} defined the \emph{curling number} of a string as follows.
-For a finite nonempty string $S$ (over an arbitrary alphabet), the curling number of $S$ is the largest integer $k$ such that for some strings $X$ and $Y$, where $Y$ must be nonempty.
-This number is denoted by $\mathcal{C}(S)$.
-For example, we have $\mathcal{C}(112112223)=1$ and $\mathcal{C}(222322232223)=3$, the latter since $2223$ is repeated $3$ times.
-Then van de Bult et al.\cite[2]{MR2268453} defined the infinite string $A$ as follows: This sequence is now called \emph{Gijswijt's sequence} (see entry~\seqnum{A090822} in the OEIS~\cite{oeis}).
-It starts with The first $4$ occurs at position $220$, but the first $5$ is conjectured to occur at about position $10^{10^{23}}$~\cite[22]{MR2268453}.
-Van de Bult et al.~\cite[12]{MR2268453} proved that all positive integers occur in Gijswijt's sequence.
-In order to prove this, van de Bult et al.\ had to define a family of sequences that generalizes Gijswijt's sequence.
-We shall call these the \emph{level-$m$ Gijswijt sequences}.
-These sequences, denoted by $A^{(m)}$, are given by
+To define Gijswijt's sequence, we begin with the concept of a \emph{curling number}, introduced by van de Bult, Gijswijt, Linderman, Sloane, and Wilks~\cite{MR2268453}.
+For a finite nonempty string $S$ over an arbitrary alphabet, the curling number of $S$ is the largest integer $k$ such that for some strings $X$ and $Y$, where the string $Y$ must be nonempty.
+The curling number of $S$ is denoted by $\mathcal{C}(S)$.
+For example, we have $\mathcal{C}(112112223)=1$.
+We also have $\mathcal{C}(222322232223)=3$, since the string $2223$ is repeated $3$ times.
+Using this concept, van de Bult et al.~constructed a recursive sequence $A$:

+This sequence is now known as \emph{Gijswijt's sequence}, after Dion Gijswijt, who first defined it~\cite[p.\ 4]{MR2268453}.
+The sequence starts with Gijswijt's sequence can be found as sequence~\seqnum{A090822} in the On-Line Encyclopedia of Integer Sequences (OEIS)~\cite{oeis}.
+This sequence consists almost entirely of small positive integers.
+The first time that a $4$ occurs is at position $220$, and the sequence continues with elements $1$, $2$, $3$, and $4$ for millions of entries.
+However, van de Bult et al.~\cite[p.\ 12]{MR2268453} proved that all positive integers must occur at some point in Gijswijt's sequence.
+After this, they used heuristic arguments to specify the approximate location of the first occurrence of a number $n$ in the sequence~\cite[Section 4]{MR2268453}.
+For $n=1,2,3,4$ this position is respectively $1,3,9,220$.
+These positions form sequence~\seqnum{A091409} in the OEIS.
+Surprisingly, the first $5$ occurs at about position $10^{10^{\scriptstyle 23}}$~\cite[p.\ 22]{MR2268453}.
+The decimal (or binary) representation of this number would require zettabytes of storage.

+The heuristic arguments by van de Bult et al.\ led up to a conjecture~\cite[Conjecture~4.4]{MR2268453}.
+It states that for $n\geq5$, the first occurrence of $n$ in Gijswijt's sequence is about position

+In this tower of exponents, the 2 occurs twice at the base, followed by the exponents $3,4,\dots,n-2,n-1$.
+From Expression~\ref{simple tower} we see that Gijswijt's sequence has a very slow growth rate.

+The goal of this paper is to establish a precise version of the conjecture.
+We do this by providing explicit upper and lower bounds for the position of the first $n$ in the sequence.
+Our main result is as follows: